 The new interchange will feature:

-- new bus shelters - State of the art, spacious bus shelters which provide excellent weather protection and maximise the ability for passengers to sit and wait and to move and queue comfortably.
+- new bus shelters - state of the art, spacious bus shelters with excellent weather protection and the ability for passengers to sit and wait and to move and queue comfortably.

 - bus accessibility – 160mm high Kassel Kerbs will be installed on both the Eastern and Western sides of the road to allow for buses to approach against the kerb